sasroc/Federal-Retirement-Automationv2/docs/README.md

 ## Usage
 - Login with role-based credentials (e.g., `employee`/`emp123`, `processor`/`proc123`, `supervisor`/`super123`).
 - **Employee**: Enter personal info, service history, salary, and benefits elections; optionally upload a form (PDF/image) for OCR extraction.
 Submit for processing.
+Use exampletestdoc.txt to either upload as screenshot, or convert to .pdf and upload to test the program.
 - **Processor**: Review applications, verify eligibility and benefits, and submit to supervisors or request more info.
 - **Supervisor**: Approve or deny applications, add denial notes, and view detailed records.